rachael-png/vininggrainger872/README.md

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

-Animal Operations:
+Animal Operations: This dataset contains the active animal permits for North Carolina animal farming operations.
+This data is from 2018 and has not been updated.

-"X": X coordinate
+- X: X coordinate (num)
-"Y": Y coordinate
+- Y: Y coordinate (num)
-"FID": Number in the dataset.
+- FID: Number in the dataset. (chr)
-"Permit": The farm permit number.
+- Permit: The farm permit number. (chr)
-"Permittee": The name of the person who applied and received a permit.
+- Permittee: The name of the person who applied and received a permit. (chr)
-"Facility": The name of the farm facility.
+- Facility: The name of the farm facility.
-"Type": The type of animal operation facility.
-This can be Swine (hog farms), Cattle, Poultry, or Animal Individual State.
+- Type: The type of animal operation facility.
+This can be Swine (hog farms), Cattle, Poultry, or Animal Individual State. (chr)
-"Region":
+- Region: Larger category than county, that encompasses a specific region in North Carolina. (chr)
-"County": The county where the farm is located.
+- County: The county where the farm is located. (chr)
-"FirstIssue": When the very first permit was issued.
+- FirstIssue: When the very first permit was issued. (chr)
-"Issued": When the permit was issued/renewed.
+- Issued: When the permit was issued/renewed. (chr)
-"Expries": When the permit expires
+- Expires: When the permit expires. (chr)
-"Status": Active or inactive farm.
+- Status: Active or inactive farm. (chr)
-"Latitude": Latitude of the farm.
+- Latitude: Latitude of the farm. (num)
-"Longitude": Longitude of the farm.
+- Longitude: Longitude of the farm. (num)

-Counties Percent?:
+Counties_Percent: This datafile contains spatial information for North Carolina counties as well as poverty and minority estimates for each county.

+- STATEFP: (chr) State-level FIPS code.
+- COUNTYFP: (chr) County-level FIPS code
+- COUNTYNS: (chr) Unknown number associated with counties.
+- AFFGEOID: (chr) For creating shapes if converted to a shape file.
+- GEOID: (chr) For creating shapes if converted to a shape file.
+- NAME: (chr) Name of county.
+- LSAD: (chr) Unknown number.
+- ALAND: (num) Area of land.
+- AWATER: (num) Area of water.
+- COUNTY: (chr) County name.
+- LOCATION: (chr) Text description of tract, county, state.
+- E_TOTPOP: (num) Estimate of the total population by county.
+- E_POV: (num) Estimate of the total population in poverty by county.
+- E_MINRTY: (num) Estimate of the total population that is nonwhite by county.
+- geometry: (list) Spatial coordinates.
+- PovertyPerc: (num) Estimate of the total percent population in poverty by county.
+- MinorityPerc: (num) Estimate of the total percent population that is nonwhite by county.

 Solar_Plants_NC: this file was combined with all plant data and solar data file for the useable data needed for the project.
 It contains the following column variables: